 Whatever the season, there’s always the opportunity to do a little giving!
 The trick is to make that giving extra thoughtful…

-So, we’ve pulled together some zero-waste gift ideas to give to loved ones without giving to landfills.
+So, we’ve pulled together some zero waste gift ideas to give to loved ones without giving to landfills.

 A big part of that is waste management!
 We’ve set ourselves up with a zero waste plan which we share here and the holidays (birthdays, etc.) are no exception.

-But if you can re-gift things or buy second-hand, that is always preferred – the world has enough stuff, seriously.
+But if you can re-gift things or buy second-hand, that is always preferred – the world has enough stuff.
 Though, if you do need to buy, we’ve also tried to make local(ish) product suggestions to minimize on carbon-heavy travel miles.

 We hope this is a helpful holiday / birthday / whatever the occasion resource!
 If you have any other eco friendly or zero waste gift ideas, let us know.

 Here are some product ideas if you don’t have a local, convenient spot to buy all this good stuff.

 Why not opt for thoughtfully chosen items for your loved one?

-Thankfully, there are quite a few zero waste natural beauty/personal care product options out there.
+Thankfully, there are quite a few zero waste beauty and zero waste personal care product options out there.
 Although, for us, it can be tough finding ones that match all our criteria.

 Give them as gifts individually or create a kit as lavish as you like:

-- Zero Waste Shampoo and Conditioner: How about a selection of great smelling shampoo bar!
-How about an Ethique Shampoo Bar and conditioner (available from Amazon US | Amazon UK | Nourished Life | Ethique) or perhaps check out this article for more zero-waste shampoo options.
+- Zero Waste Shampoo and Conditioner: How about a selection of great smelling shampoo and conditioner bars from Ethique.
+You can pick them up on Amazon US, Amazon UK, Nourished Life or Ethique.
+Or perhaps check out this article for more zero-waste shampoo options.
 You can make a basket of zero waste goodies

-- A key part of a zero waste beauty and personal care routine is a compostable toothbrush (sadly only the wooden handles are compostable).
-This is a good option: Brush with Bamboo Toothbrush (available at Amazon US | Brush with Bamboo).
+- Bamboo Toothbrush: A key part of a zero waste beauty and personal care routine is a compostable bamboo toothbrush (sadly only the wooden handles are compostable).
+This is a good option: Brush with Bamboo Toothbrush which is available on Amazon or Brush with Bamboo.

-- Friends don’t let friends smell bad and pollute the environment.
-A zero waste deodorant stick from Meow Meow Tweet will help you be that friend, pick up a bar or two from Amazon,V-Spot Australia | Naturismo UK | Meow Meow Tweet) (Alternatively, you can go the extra mile and make this yourself).
+- Zero Waste Deodorant: Friends don’t let friends smell bad and pollute the environment.
+A zero waste deodorant stick from Meow Meow Tweet will help you be that friend, pick up a bar or two from Amazon,V-Spot Australia, Meow Meow Tweet.
+Alternatively, you can go the extra mile and make this yourself.

 - Zero Waste Makeup Pads: Another sustainable beauty staple.
 If you’re building a package, you might want to add a few handmade zero waste makeup removal pads, which you can easily find locally in any country around the world on Etsy: USA, Canada, UK, Europe and Australia.

 Classic, low-cost, and delicious, you can’t go wrong.
 Try baking or making some yummy food, delivered in a reusable (preferable second hand) tin or jar, for example: